MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ### Example: Quantum operation to check if a number is a divisor

 > [!IMPORTANT]
 > This tutorial factorizes a number using Grover's search algorithm as a didactic example to show how to translate a simple mathematical problem into a Grover's task.
-However, **Grover's algorithm is NOT an efficient algorithm to solve the integer factorization problem**.
-To explore a quantum algorithm that does solve the integer factorization problem faster than any classical algorithm, check the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).
+However, Grover's algorithm is **not** an efficient algorithm to solve the integer factorization problem.
+To explore a quantum algorithm that **does** solve the integer factorization problem faster than any classical algorithm, see the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).

-As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as a quantum operation in Q#.
+The following example shows how you would express the function $f_M(x)=1[r]$ of the factoring problem as a quantum operation in Q#.

-Classically, you would compute the remainder of the division $M/x$ and check if it's equal to zero.
+Classically, you would compute the remainder of the division $M/x$ and see if it's equal to zero.
 If it is, the program outputs `1`, and if it's not, the program outputs `0`.
 You need to:

 - Compute the remainder of the division.
 - Apply a controlled operation over the output bit so that it's `1` if the remainder is `0`.

-So you need to calculate a division of two numbers with a quantum operation.
+You need to calculate a division of two numbers with a quantum operation.
 Fortunately, you don't need to write the circuit implementing the division from scratch, you can use the [`DivideI`](xref:Microsoft.Quantum.Arithmetic.DivideI) operation from the Numerics library instead.

 Looking into the description of `DivideI`, it says that it needs three qubit registers: the $n$-bit dividend `xs`, the $n$-bit divisor `ys`, and the $n$-bit `result` that must be initialized in the state `Zero`.
-The operation is `Adj + Ctl`, so we can conjugate it and use it in *within-apply* statements.
+The operation is `Adj + Ctl`, so you can conjugate it and use it in *within-apply* statements.
 Also, in the description it says that the dividend in the input register `xs` is replaced by the remainder.
-This is perfect since we are interested exclusively in the remainder, and not in the result of the operation.
+This is perfect, since you are interested exclusively in the remainder and not in the result of the operation.

 You can then build a quantum operation that does the following: